A new perspective on low-rank optimization: The Matrix Perspective Function and Its Applications

+\begin{remark}\blue If $\bm{X}$ and $\bm{Y}$ commute and $f$ is analytic, then Definition \ref{defn:matrixconv} simplifies into $\bm{Y} f\left(\bm{Y}^{-1}\bm{X}\right)$, which is the analog of the usual definition of the perspective function originally stated in \cite{effros2009matrix}.
+Definition \ref{defn:matrixconv}, however, generalizes this definition to the case where $\bm{X}$ and $\bm{Y}$ do not commute by ensuring that $\bm{Y}^{-\frac{1}{2}}\bm{X}\bm{Y}^{-\frac{1}{2}}$ is nonetheless symmetric, in a manner reminiscent of the development of interior point methods \citep[see, e.g.,][]{alizadeh1995interior}.
+In particular, if $\bm{Y}$ is a projection matrix such that $\bm{X}=\bm{Y}\bm{X}$–as occurs for the exact formulations of the low-rank problems we consider in this paper–then it is safe to assume that $\bm{X}, \bm{Y}$ commute.
+However, when $\bm{Y}$ is not a projection matrix, this cannot be assumed in general. \end{remark}

-\begin{proposition} Let $f$ be a matrix-valued function, and $g_f$ its perspective function.
-Then: \begin{enumerate}[(a)] \item $f$ is matrix convex if and only if $g_f$ is jointly convex in $(\bm{X}, \bm{Y})$. \item $g_f$ is a positive homogeneous function, i.e., for any $\mu \geq 0$ we have
+The matrix perspective function generalizes the definition of the perspective transformation to matrix-valued functions and satisfies analogous properties: \begin{proposition} Let $f$ be a matrix-valued function and $g_f$ its matrix perspective function.
+Then: \begin{enumerate}[(a)] \item $f$ is matrix convex, {i.e., } if and only if $g_f$ is matrix convex in $(\bm{X}, \bm{Y})$. \item $g_f$ is a positive homogeneous function, i.e., for any $\mu {\blue >} 0$ we have